nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2021-05.md

 {{! multiexcerpt name='studio-updates-2021-05'}}

-### WebUI by default
+### Web UI by Default

-We've added WebUI by default for all newly created Studio projects.
+We've added Web UI by default for all newly created Studio projects.

-### Recursive resolution of dependent Studio registries
+### Recursive Resolution of Dependent Studio Registries

 The recursive computation of the registries of dependent Studio projects will be enforced.

-### New events added in Studio standard configuration
+### New Events Added in Studio Standard Configuration

-We've added "pictureViewsGenerationDone" and "videoConversionsDone" events out of the box.
+We've added `pictureViewsGenerationDone` and `videoConversionsDone` events out of the box.

-### Removed blocking scenario, empty parameter in registry
+### Removed Blocking Scenario, Empty Parameter in Registry

-We've added default parameters to operations contributed by the registries, in cases where these are empty.
+We've added default parameters to operations contributed by the registries, in case these are empty.
 Previously these empty parameters caused automation chain errors.

-### Removed blocking scenario, corrupted translation files
+### Removed Blocking Scenario, Corrupted Translation Files

 Corrupted i18n JSON files no longer block project builds.

 {{! /multiexcerpt}}